arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d08.md

 ---

 MEDITATION: Keys 14, 7, 11, 2.
-My true Self transmutes every semblance of adversity into a moans for the perfect manifestation of my heart’s desire.
+My true Self transmutes every semblance of adversity into a means for the perfect manifestation of my heart’s desire.
 My personal volition is not of myself, but is a calm expression of the universal order.
 I am the incarnate Law.
 I RECOLLECT MY TRUE PLACE IN THE UNIVERSAL ORDER.

 ---